-As described in "Proposal No. 4: Approval of Amendment to the Omnibus Planand Reapproval of Material Terms of Performance Goals," Quanta is asking stockholders to approve an amendment to the Omnibus Plan that would establish an annual limit on the compensation, inclusive of all cash compensation and any awards under the Omnibus Plan, that may be paid to a non-employee director for service during any calendar year.
-The proposed maximum limit is \$400,000, except that for any non-employee director who is serving as Chairman of the Board or Lead Director of the Board or any non-employee director who is serving in his or her first calendar year on the Board such compensation will capped at 200% of the foregoing limit.
+The Quanta Services, Inc. 2011 Omnibus Equity Incentive Plan (the "Omnibus Plan") contains an annual limit on non-employee director compensation, inclusive of all cash compensation and any awards under the Omnibus Plan that may be paid to a non-employee director for service during any calendar year.
+The maximum limit is \$400,000, except that for any non-employee director who is serving as Chairman of the Board or Lead Director of the Board or any non-employee director who is serving in his or her first calendar year on the Board, such compensation is capped at 200% of the foregoing limit.
+For purposes of the annual limit, we use the grant date fair value of equity-based awards granted under the Omnibus Plan.